cloudtruth/kubetruth/README.md

 configuration changes without having a short polling interval.

-To customize how the kubernetes resources are generated, edit the `resource_templatse` property in the ProjectMappings.
+To customize how the kubernetes resources are generated, edit the `resource_templates` property in the ProjectMappings.
 These templates are processed using the [Liquid template language](https://shopify.github.io/liquid/), and can reference the following liquid variables:

  * `project` - The project name
  * `project_heirarchy` - The `included_projects` tree this project includes (useful to debug when using complex `included_projects`)
+ * `debug` - Indicates if kubetruth is operating in debug (logging) mode.
  * `parameters` - The CloudTruth parameters from the project
  * `parameter_origins` - The projects each parameter originates from (useful to debug when using complex `included_projects`)
- * `debug` - Indicates if kubetruth is operating in debug (logging) mode.
+ * `secrets` - The CloudTruth secrets from the project
+ * `secret_origins` - The projects each secret originates from (useful to debug when using complex `included_projects`)
+ * `context` - A hash of context variables supplied from ProjectMappings (useful to override portions of templates without having to replace them completely in an override)

 In addition to the built in liquid filters, kubetruth also define a few custom
 ones: